NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/velocity potential.md

 ## Velocity potential

-In the same way that gravitaional potential is the gradient
+In the same way that gravitational potential is the gradient

 > ### $$ \frac{\delta^{2} \psi_{1} }{ \delta x^{2} } + \frac{\delta^{2} \psi_{1} }{ \delta y^{2} } = 0 $$
 >> where: